FelixOnline/v2/content/articles/2014-3-7-imperial-student-mines-dogecoins.md

  - /news/4451/imperial-student-mines-dogecoins
 imported: true
 comments:
+ - value: >
- - I think youve mixed up the Harvard super computer dogecoin story with this one The imperial student hasnt been permanently banned from using the colleges more powerful research supercomputers
+     I think you've mixed up the Harvard super computer dogecoin story with this one.
+The imperial student hasn't been ''permanently banned from using the college's more powerful research supercomputers".

 # Article Taxonomies
 categories: